emsesp/EMS-ESP32/README.md

 ### The Basic Shower Logic

-Checking whether the shower is running was tricky.
-We know when the warm water is on and being heated but need to distinguish between the central heating, shower, hot tap and bath.
-I found via trial and error the Selected Burner Max Power is between 80% and 115% when the shower is running and fixed at 75% if the central heating is on.
-Furthermore the Selected Flow Impulsion is 80 C for the heating.
+Checking whether the shower is running is tricky.
+We know when the warm water is on and being heated but need to distinguish between the central heating, shower, hot tap and even a bath tap.
+So this code is a little experimental.

-There is other logic in the code to compensate for ramp up and whether the shower is turned off and back on again quickly within a 10 second window.
+There is other logic in the code to compensate for water heating up to shower temperature and whether the shower is turned off and back on again quickly within a 10 second window.

 ## Home Assistant Configuration